jungin500/snpe-docker/README.md

     3.5.
 Open Source Prohibition.
     LICENSEE shall not ... incorporate, link, distribute or use any third party software or code in conjunction with any part of a PKLA Product Kit ...
     ```
 - If you agree the [Full License](https://developer.qualcomm.com/license/snapdragon-developer-tools-license), you could [download](https://developer.qualcomm.com/downloads/qualcomm-neural-processing-sdk-ai-v1532) SNPE SDK.
-    I DO NOT REPRESENT QUALCOMM NOR GUARANTEE ACCEPTANCE OF USAGE OF SNPE. use it at your own risk.
-I would recommend use it for educational/study purpose.
+Recommending to use it for educational/study purpose.

 # Requirements
 - Windows(Docker Desktop with WSL2), Linux